 H Plus Son Archetype -£55

 20H, 24H, 28H, 32H and 36H colours black, grey or polished silver

 This rim is 25mm deep, 23mm wide, 17.5mm internal width and 485g in weight.
 It has a v section profile that is slightly rounded.
 The spoke nipple bed is over 3mm thick and therefore there is no weight limit.
 The rim can handle more spoke tension that you can comfortably apply with nipples rounding.
 The join is invisible on the black and silver rims there is no evidence of the weld apart from a couple of tiny marks on the rim tape bed.
 The grey rim has a line where the anodising has coloured the weld differently.
 The brake track on the black and grey rims are anodised and this will become silver with braking.
 The rim is not as stiff as some other modern rims but a 24H and 28H combination with 11 speed road hubs and sapim race spokes on the rear is stiff enough for most riders in the normal weight range 65 to 90kg.
 Tyre fitting is pretty easy and rims are not tubeless compatible.
 You can set tubeless tyres on them but dont expect the bead to remain locked in place with no air pressure.
 A good rim that never goes wrong.

 25mm wide, 20.5mm internal width, 25mm deep and 465g.
 It is a stiff rim that will impress you.
 HED pinoneered wide rim for road racing if you discount touring rims which have been wide for a while.
 This rim is very expensive but it does have a couple of flaws.

-Tubeless tyres are loose fit with 2 layers of rim tape and there is no asymmetric profile.
-If you can afford these rims you can afford more layers of tubeless rim tape.
+Tubeless tyres are loose fit with 2 layers of rim tape and dont often lock into place so they unseat at zero pressure.
 They are reliable rims with a welded join.
 The brake track is very smooth but narrow.
 Kool stop and aztec do pads that are narrow so use these.